yoosername/dockui/README.md

 docker run -t dockui -d -p 8000:8080 dockui/dockui start
 ```

-> Both of these will achieve the same goal of starting the framework (without any plugins) and stored a {UUID} in ~/.dockui/plugin_api_key.
+> Both of these will achieve the same goal of starting the framework (without any plugins) and storing a {UUID} in ~/.dockui/plugin_api_key.
 Plugins will need this key to successfully join and participate in this framework instance.

 ### (2) Store the API Key for later use by plugins